Managing PostgreSQL cluster hosts

 update_host_specsis an array of hosts you want to update.
 Each array element contains the configuration for a single host and has the following structure:-

-assign_public_ip: Internet access to the host via a public IP address,trueorfalse. -
+assign_public_ip: Controls whether the host is accessible via a public IP address,trueorfalse. -

 replication_source: Host’s replication source for manual replication stream management.
 Specify the FQDN of the host that will be used as the replication source. -